MaxYari/OpenMWLuaPhysics/README.md

 ---

+### How to use

+Drag items around by holding X (if it doesnt work - check script setting and bind the input at the very bottom of the settings page).
+While dragging - press LMB to throw.

 ### Credits

 Sound Effects: Sound effects were recorded, scavenged from freesound.org or otherwise produced by [NimSound](https://nimsound.ru/) and myself.
 Additionally a sound library "Lesser Vibes" by Sergey Eybog was used.